csc301-fall-2019/team-project-chalmer-s-cards/d2/part-1/iteration-02.plan.md

  * What deployment tool(s) are you using and why
  * Don't forget to **explain why** you chose this workflow or particular aspects of it!

  Our team uses a Github repository that congregates all the work done for each group's tasks.
 The link for this repository is https://github.com/csc301-fall-2019/team-project-chalmer-s-cards

+ Our team also was provided a Github repository from our partner that contains basic started code for detecting faces through a video and camera feed.
+The link for this repository is https://github.com/misterchalmers/chalmers-vision

  Each group also works on their own branches of the original code.
 Member Alex Quach will be responsible for merging the branches as necessary.